danny98m/rate-your-music-command-line-search/README.md

 # Rate Your Music Fast Search
 This program utilizes command line arguments to quickly search the databases of rateyourmusic.com.

+**Update for Feb 2021**
+I know RYM recently has gone through a couple of major sitewide updates.
+These commands should still work though they might not forever as RYM is continuing to roll out new updates as part of their new development plan and at some point, they might move something around that breaks some of the functionality here.
+As part of their development plan features eventually having an API, I am not going to make any updates to this script until they release the API because using that would open up many awesome features.

 ## Usage:
   * Artist Search: rym.py *name of artist/band seperated by spaces*
     * Brings user to entered artist's page.